Bank Account

 Documents for a Dutch bank account

-To open a bank account in the Netherlands you will need the following:
+To open a bank account, you will need the following:

 - Your BSN number (Burgerservicenummer)